-Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Glasgow Airport Nationally important passenger and air freight facility and centre for aircraft maintenance.
+Renfrewshire's Economic Investment Locations Role and function Challenges/Opportunities Renfrewshire's Economic Investment Locations Role and function Challeng Glasgow Airport Nationally important passenger and air freight facility and centre for aircraft maintenance.
 Surface access constrains the airport's passenger and business role.
 Future passenger/freight projections will require expansion into adjacent land to facilitate growth.
-Westway, Renfrew Significant industrial park for engineering particularly for the energy sector.
+Paisley Town Centre Renfrewshire's administrative, civic and local business and financial centre.
+Significar part of th access ar Westway, Renfrew Significant industrial park for engineering particularly for the energy sector.
 Constrained site access could be overcome by a connection across the White Cart River.
 New dock facility and 37,000 sq.m. of new floorspace have been given planning consent.
-Inchinnan Business Park Significant location for engineering, technology and life sciences.
+Bishopton Major regeneration opportunity.
+Developr includes floorspac environn park for l Inchinnan Business Park Significant location for engineering, technology and life sciences.
 Business Park becoming developed out with limited sites for inward investment.
-Highly visible location next to the airport but limited public transport provision.
-Land to north east of The Phoenix, Linwood Major regeneration opportunity.
+Highly visible location next to the airport but limited public transport provision. s for inward investment.
+Highly visible location t to the airport but limited public transport The majo the park to maint new com Land to north east of The Phoenix, Linwood Major regeneration opportunity.
 Key strategic location to the west of Paisley and the airport, along the M8/A737 trunk road.
-The site has outline planning consent for over 50,000 sq.m of business and industrial space within a wider mixed use development.
-Cart Corridor, Paisley High quality urban business park.
+The site has opportur and for a outline planning consent for over 50,000 sq.m of business and industrial space within a wider mixed use development.
+Braehead/Renfrew Riverside Key strategic investment location which has been subject of major Part of th Centre w commerc Cart Corridor, Paisley High quality urban business Immediately adjacent to Glasgow International regeneration. employn park.
 A key location for airport related businesses and users.
-Immediately adjacent to Glasgow International Airport and within a short distance of Junction 28 of the M8.
+Airport and within a short distance of Junction 28 of the M8.
 The second phase a 13.7 hectare site for mixed uses, including 20,000 sq.m of business and industrial uses has been given planning consent.
-Murray Street, Paisley Locally important traditional industrial area.
+Burnbrae Road/rail transfer facility.
+Intermoo transfers vehicles Murray Street, Paisley Locally important traditional industrial area.
 Unmanaged area which has never attracted co- ordinated investment.
-Nevertheless with its proximity to Junction 29 of the M8 and Glasgow Airport there is significant potential to be realised in the area.
+Nevertheless with its proximity to Junction 29 of the M8 and Glasgow Erskine Riverside Local business park.
+Serviced several y Transitio Airport there is significant potential to be realised in the area.
+BASF, Hawkhead Road, Paisley Potential Eco - Industrial Park opportunity Well loca road.
+Ma which ou such as li nges/Opportunities cant regeneration potential for the northern f the town centre which has excellent rail and links to the airport.